A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: Identifying the anomaly form factor for the massive correlator

 \section{Identifying the anomaly form factor for the massive correlator}

-We proceed to the massive case and investigate the quark sector. \\ The decomposition given in \eqref{res} remains valid; however, the trace sector takes a modified form, naturally splitting into two distinct contributions.
+In order to move away from the conformal point and separate and identify the conformal anomaly form factor, we re-investigate the correlator by including a fermion mass $m$ in the perturbative expansion. \\ We proceed from the quark sector.
+The decomposition given in \eqref{res} remains valid; however, the trace sector takes a modified form, naturally splitting into two distinct contributions.
 We obtain the trace contribution

 separated into two terms.
-The first, denoted as \(\phi_1\), is directly projected onto the tensor structure \(u^{\alpha\beta}\), which corresponds to the \(FF\) component.
-The second, \(\phi_2\), extends the \(\mathcal{B}^{\alpha \beta a b}_g\) contributions introduced earlier from the virtual gluon, now accounting for the presence of massive corrections due to massive quarks.
-These modifications occur exclusively in the quark sector, leading to the expression
+The first, denoted as \(\phi_1\), is directly projected onto the tensor structure \(u^{\alpha\beta}\), while the second one \(\phi_2\), as we are going to show, doesn't.
+In $\phi_1$ we identify two contributions

 containing the quark flavour number \(n_f\) contribution to the anomaly pole in the conformal limit, now supplemented by an additional mass-dependent term, $\chi_0$.
 The function \(\chi_0\) is given by